 You can check with the nearest Turkish Population Registry located in every major town for more detailed inquiries.

-Please use the internationally known brands for renting a car.
-Renting from local companies may not be trustworthy and may demand additional charges at the end of the contract.
+Renting from local companies with low ratings in Discover Cars may not be the best idea.
+Unknown companies with poor reviews may result in additional charges at the end of the contract.

 All cars in Turkey are insured with mandatory traffic insurance.
 This insurance covers your liability for damages that you may inflict on other people or vehicles.